RaphaelDeLaGhetto/whatdandoes.info/source/_posts/Missionary-Congregation-Engagement-in-the-Lutheran-Church.md

 ### The Church Visit

 Timing and placement within the overall service is a future point of discussion.
 With a ten minute presentation (for example), the missionary is given the opportunity to make a more robust self-introduction.
-The manner in which a missionary's work and testimony are presented are beyond the scope of this roadmap, though I would expect an audio-visual element where such ammenities are available.
+The manner in which a missionary's work and testimony are presented are beyond the scope of this roadmap, though I would expect an audio-visual element where such amenities are available.
 Slideshows and more video content are examples of these elements.

 #### Promotional Material